A look back at 2019 business growth in America

 - Construction businesses — there has always been a difference between how a construction project is funded and 2019 found this remains to be true.
 Subcontractors often face challenges purchasing the needed materials in order to fulfill their end of a contract.
 Without appropriate funding, this has been challenging.
 As unemployment rates continue to be at historic lows, these businesses also must raise wages to remain competitive.

 At Capstone Capital Group, we understand the challenges business owners faced during 2019, as well as the challenges they are facing during 2020.
 This is why we remain committed to working with businesses to help them get the funding they need to help grow their businesses and have the capital on hand to take advantage of larger contracts.
-Please email us at [email protected] or call us at (212) 755-3636.
+Please call us at (212) 755-3636.
 One of our highly-trained representatives will work with you to find a funding solution that helps you reach your goals.